Winner of the Legal 500 - 'Criminal, Fraud & Licensing Law Firm of the Year'

 If the ODF is not fully completed, HMRC will not be bound to comply with the CDF and may initiate a criminal investigation.

 COP9 | What are my obligations if I accept? | Outline and Full Disclosure to HMRC

-When the ODF is being completed, for each separate tax loss that arose as a result of your deliberate conduct, you will need to explain:
+When the ODF is being completed, for each separate tax loss that arises as a result of any deliberate conduct, you will need to explain:

 - what you did

 - the involvement of other people and entities